dansari12/Identifying-features-to-predict-high-school-assessment-proficiency/README.md

-# Which feature can predict a high school's academic achievement?
+# Predicting a high school’s proficiency on state assessments

-The github repo contains all the data files, documentation and codes utilized in my Data Science Capstone Project.
+The github repo contains all the data files, documentation and codes utilized in my Capstone Project for the Data Science graduate program at University of Maryland, Baltimore County.

+The purpose of this project is to help education policy makers utilize this information to identify at-risk schools at an early stage and thereby implement targeted interventions, funding or resources towards such schools to help improve their educational outcomes in the future.

-**Project Goal**: Identify selected feature(s) that can predict a high school’s academic achievement as measured by their proficiency performance on standardized state assessments for reading and math.
+**Project Goal**: Determine if selected school-level feature(s) can predict a high school’s academic achievement as measured by their proficiency performance on standardized state assessments for reading and math.

-This project will contain 3 Phases that will provide the data, documentation and python codes utilized to complete this project.
+This project contained 3 Phases and this repo will provide information on the data, documentation and python codes utilized to complete this project.

-Phase 1: Download, clean and process dataset
+## Phase 1: Download, clean and process dataset
 * Documentation folder: contains file spec, source information and other documentation related to the raw data files.
 * Data folder
 ** Raw data files from each of the different repositories are stored within the Data folder